Besides the cute factor, these gentle animals have lots of benefits when introduced to your homestead.

 And these are Huacaya alpacas:

-Their fleece is superior in softness but needs to be blended with other fiber like silk, wool or huacaya fiber for durability when processing to make garments.
+Their fleece is superior in softness but needs to be blended with other fibers like silk, wool or huacaya fiber for durability when processing to make garments.

 The AOA has invaluable advice and support